Drug Overdose Signs and Symptoms

-How Long Does Overdose Signs and Symptoms Last
+How Long Do Overdose Symptoms and Signs Last?

-A person may not exhibit all or even most of these signs, and the length of time of the overdose may vary depending on other factors such as how the body responds, type of substance, amount taken and how severe the overdose it.
-Even a few symptoms can indicate a person is experiencing an overdose.
+A person may not exhibit all or even most of these signs, and the length of time of the overdose may vary depending on other factors such as how the body responds, the type of substance, the amount taken, and how severe the overdose is.
+Even a few symptoms can indicate that a person is experiencing an overdose.
 If this is the case, a person should take these symptoms very seriously.

 Overdose Risk Factors

 If you abuse any substance, there is always a risk of overdosing.
-However, certain actions and conditions may further increase that risk, and it is important to be aware of them in order to reduce the chance of a person overdosing, these factors include:4,5,6
+However, certain actions and conditions may further increase this risk, and it is important to be aware of them in order to reduce the chance of a person overdosing.
+These factors include:4,5,6

 - Prior overdose(s).